MichaelCurrin/github-gql-ruby/README.md

 ### Config

-Login to Github.
+Login to your Github account.

 Go to your account settings then Personal Access Tokens.
 Or go to this link - [github.com/settings/tokens](https://github.com/settings/tokens).

 Create a Github developer token with read access to your details such as your user and repos.

-Copy the token value. :warning: **Do not share with with anyone and do not put it in version control**
+Copy the token value. :warning: **Do not share this with anyone and do not put it in version control**

 Create a local _dotenv_ file in this project as below but replace the sample value below with your own token's value.
 This file will be ignored as it appears in the [.gitignore](/.gitignore) file.